Researching file formats 19: Java class file

 Researching file formats 11: MOOF

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: MOOF Disk Image.
+Comments welcome directly to the Library of Congress.
 The most interesting thing about this format is that its named after Susan Kare’s dogcow icon. (“Comments welcome” – Is there something more interesting?)
-This might be the first very lean format I’m working with, where I have the specification (in this case, reference document) and there’s not a ton of other info out there on...
+This might be the first very lean format I’m working with, where...

 Read more